 FUN WITH PRESSED FLOWERS

-Hi and welcome to another Wacky Wednesday project.
+Hi and welcome to another Wacky Workshops project.

 With all the beautiful flowers in bloom showing off their springtime petals, it’s a perfect time to discover the joys of flower pressing and pounding.